 - Hardware fees

 - Support fees

 Consider all these costs before moving into using free software is a wastage of money and time.

 - Comes with a contract of unreasonably long duration

 We all know the value of a good contract, but that’s not a marriage at the end of the day.
-You shouldn’t have to suffer with a software that doesn’t deliver value.
+You shouldn’t have to suffer from software that doesn’t deliver value.
 Whether your software is simply outdated or customer support is taking a turn for the worse, you should be free to leave as soon as you are no longer satisfied with the service.